mrismanaziz/Reforestation/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## What do you call a girl between two posts?
+Annette.